Gabrielafolabi/CLOUD-NETWORKING/README.md

 East west traffic means vpc to vpc traffic , North-south traffic means vpc to internet traffic.
+However, this project is focused on North-South traffic

 The objective of this project is to implement GWLB with fortigate, below are the key aws services and resources to achieve the objective.